 Web Ride (Sp): A Yathchol webrider can travel instantaneously between separate sections of webbing.
-This magical transport must begin and end in an area adjacent to or within webbing that covers at least a 5-foot-square.
+This magical transport must begin and end in an area adiacent to or within webbing that covers at least a 5-foot-square.
 At 1st level, the webrider can move up to a total of 20 feet per day in this way.
 This distance may be covered in a single ride of 20 feet, or two rides of 10 feet each.
-Moves shorter than 10 feet are possible, but the distance covered in each move is rounded up to the next 10-foot increment for the purpose of determining how much movement potential has been used.
+Moves the distance covered in each move is rounded up to the next 10-foot increment for the purpose of determining how much movement potential has been used.
 The total distance that a Yachthol webrider can move per day with the web ride ability increases with her level, to 160 feet at 4th level, 320 feet at 6th level, 640 feet at 8th level, and 1,280 feet at 10th level.
-These extended distances can likewise be split among many web rides, though the actual distance moved with each ride is rounded up to the next 10-foot increment, as above.
+These extended distances can likewise be split among many web rides, though the actual distance moved with each ride is rounded at 9th level, she can summon a Gargantuan monstrous spider as the equivalent of a summon monster VII spell.
+See the Monster